Innocent Spouse relief

 What is Innocent Spouse relief?

 IRS Innocent Spouse Relief protects you from being unfairly charged for tax mistakes made by your spouse on a joint return.
 You have three options: Standard Innocent Spouse Relief, Separation of Liability Relief, and Equitable Relief, each tailored to different situations.
+Acting quickly to secure the right relief can help avoid serious consequences like wage garnishment, tax levies, and federal liens, ensuring your finances are protected.

 Eligibility Requirements for Spouse Relief